GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 GA4 session-scoped traffic dimension purchases

-There are 259 people who arrived through an Google Organic Search session and triggered the purchase event.
+There are 259 users who arrived through an Google Organic Search session and triggered the purchase event.

 The “Session source/medium” vs “First user source/medium” event count discrepancy